 a) building tasks for the house,

 b) in our garden ( it is all raised beds )

 c) landscaping on the wee croft.

-The main tasks on the house for 2020 are in placing 150 sq. metres of turf sods on the roof this summer, (cut from our croft ground).
+The main tasks on the house for 2020 have been placing 150 sq. metres of turf sods on the roof this summer, (cut from our croft ground).
 During the autumn and winter we'll be moving indoors and lining the 12m roiundhouse with insulation and the next task is to start constructing the interior walls.